sachinkum123/DevExample/.github/ISSUE_TEMPLATE/custom_template.md

 ---
-name: Bug report dasd
+name: Custom
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: ''
-assignees: sachinkum123
+assignees: ''

 ---